ribes14/MelanoMind/readme.md

 # Kaggle Competition Starter Notebook

-Welcome to our **2025 Kaggle Competition of AI Applied to Medicine at UC3M** repository!
+Welcome to our **2025 Kaggle Competition of AI Applied to Medicine at UC3M** repository! :fast_forward:

 This GitHub repository contains the **starter Jupyter Notebook** designed to help you get up and running with the following: